[Editor’s note: This article is regularly updated to include the most relevant information available.]

 Broadly, then, slowing revenue growth and compressing margins will turn into accelerating revenue growth and expanding margins.
 This pivot from slowing growth to rebounding growth will provide support for a strong 2020 rally in Etsy stock.

-Second, big expense growth should moderate in 2020, as Okta gets bigger and spends less on marketing.
-It instead will rely more on size and reputation to drive new client growth.
-Expense growth moderation on top of revenue growth stabilization lays the groundwork for meaningful margin improvements in 2020.
+Second, I said that big expense growth should moderate in 2020, as Okta gets bigger and spends less on marketing.
+We haven’t heard from Okta yet this year, but the idea that Okta should moderate expense growth in 2020 and rely more on size and reputation to drive new client growth remains relevant.

 Stitch Fix (SFIX)

-One of my favorite high-risk, high-reward small-capitalization stocks for 2020 is Chinese premium electric vehicle maker Nio (NYSE:NIO).
+One of my favorite high-risk, high-reward small-capitalization stocks over the past few months has been Chinese premium electric vehicle maker Nio (NYSE:NIO).

 There are two parts to the bull thesis on NIO stock.
 First, the company’s delivery and revenue trends — which were depressed throughout most of 2019 — improved in a big way in late 2019.
-And they’re set to improve even further in 2020 behind a rebound in China’s economy, a pause in subsidy cuts and a new vehicle launch.
+Excluding a short-term coronavirus hit, they’re set to improve even further in 2020 behind a rebound in China’s economy from significant fiscal stimulus, a pause in electric vehicle subsidy cuts, and a new Nio vehicle launch.
 As those delivery and revenue trends rebound, NIO stock should rebound, too.

-As of this writing, Luke Lango was long FB, ATVI, LK, NFLX, PINS, CGC, SQ, TTD, JD, SFIX and NIO.
+As of this writing, Luke Lango was long FB, ATVI, LK, NFLX, PINS, CGC, TTD, and NIO.